It happens to thousands of GTA drivers every year. You check your pockets, nothing. You retrace your steps, still nothing. The key is gone.

 Many "lost" keys turn up within a few minutes.
 If yours does not, move to the next step.

-One important note: if the key was stolen rather than misplaced, treat it differently.
+One important note.
+If the key was stolenrather than misplaced, treat it differently.
 A stolen key is a security issue, not just an inconvenience.
-You may want the vehicle's security system updated in addition to getting a replacement key made.
+You may want the vehicle's security system updated as well as a new key made.

-This determines everything - the process, the tools needed, and roughly how long it will take.
-There are three main categories you will find in the GTA:
+This decides everything: the process, the tools needed, and roughly how long it takes.
+There are three main types you will find in the GTA.

 Basic metal key (no chip)

-Older vehicles - typically pre-2000 - use a plain cut metal key with no electronics.
+Older vehicles, usually pre-2000, use a plain cut metal key with no electronics.
 A copy can be made at most hardware stores from a working spare in minutes.
 If you have no spare, a locksmith can cut a new key from the door lock or VIN.
+Simple, fast and cheap.

 Transponder key (chip key)

-Most vehicles made after 2000 use a transponder key with a microchip embedded in the plastic head.
-The chip communicates with the car's immobilizer - without the right chip signal, the engine will not start.
+Most vehicles made after 2000 use a transponder keywith a microchip in the plastic head.
+The chip talks to the car's immobilizer.
+Without the right chip signal, the engine will not start.

-Important: simply cutting the blade is not enough.
-The chip also needs to be programmed to the vehicle, or it will turn in the ignition and do nothing.
-This is the most common mistake drivers make when trying the cheapest option.
+Important: just cutting the blade is not enough.
+The chip also has to be programmed to the car, or the key will turn in the ignition and do nothing.
+This is the most common mistake drivers make when they try the cheapest option.

 Smart key / push-to-start fob

-Newer vehicles use a proximity smart key that the car detects without insertion.
-No keyhole, no turning - just press the button on the dash.
+Newer vehicles use a proximity smart key that the car detects without inserting it.
+No keyhole, no turning, just press the button on the dash.

-These are the most expensive to replace, but a qualified mobile locksmith can handle them without a dealership visit - often same day, often faster.
+These are the priciest to replace, but a qualified mobile locksmith can handle them without a dealership visit, often the same day and often faster.

 No spare?
 That is the situation we handle every day.
-A mobile locksmith can create a key from scratch using your VIN - no working key required.
+A mobile locksmith can create a key from scratch using your VIN, with no working key needed.

-For most standard GTA vehicles, the quality of the result is the same.
-The difference is convenience, speed, and price.
+For most standard GTA vehicles, the result is the same quality.
+A mobile locksmith comes to your location (parking lot, driveway or workplace) and handles cutting and programming on-site.
+The difference is convenience, speed and price.

 Need help right now?